Saddam Hussein: Political and cultural image

 The political ideas and policies pursued by Saddam became known as Saddamism.
-This doctrine was officially endorsed by his government and promoted by the Iraqi daily newspaper Babil owned by his son Uday Hussein.
+This doctrine was officially endorsed by his government and promoted by the Iraqi daily newspaper Babel owned by his son Uday Hussein.

 During his leadership, Saddam promoted the idea of dual nationalism that combined Iraqi nationalism and Arab nationalism, linking Iraq's identity to wider matters that impact Arabs as a whole.
 Saddam viewed Iraq's ancient Mesopotamian heritage as compatible with his vision of Arab nationalism.
 In the course of his reign, the government adopted the historic Muslim leader Saladin as a national symbol, while Saddam styled himself as the modern successor of Babylonian King Nebuchadnezzar and had stamped the bricks of ancient Babylon with his name and titles next to him.
 During the Gulf War, Saddam claimed the historic roles of Nebuchadnezzar, Saladin, and Gamal Abdel Nasser.

 Saddam often emphasized his nomadic Bedouin roots, framing them as a source of honor and traditional values.
 Following the death of Ayatollah Khomeini, his long-time adversary, Saddam instructed media outlets not to gloat, stating that it was part of Arab cultural tradition to show restraint in speaking about the dead and that "when he is dead, that's it.
 You don't talk ill of the dead."

 He organized two show elections in 1995 and 2002.
 In the 1995 referendum, he reportedly received 99.96% of the votes with 99.47% turnout, gaining 3,052 negative votes among an electorate of 8.4 million.
 In the 2002 referendum, he officially achieved 100% of approval votes and 100% turnout, as the electoral commission reported the next day that every one of the 11,445,638 eligible voters cast a "Yes" vote for the president.